refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 We also looked at how to set up a dynamic form using React hook form’s `useFieldArray` hook and how to fix the quirks that come with using the tool.

+<a rel="dofollow" href="https://www.freecodecamp.org/news/how-to-build-an-react-admin-panel-with-refine/">Refer to building React admin panel with refine article </a>

 ## Live CodeSandbox Example